 Hopkins is more than laid back, it is simply and sinfully lazy.
 You can spend your vacation simply soaking up the sun, beachcombing, swinging from a hammock on the beach, or taking some authentic Garifuna drumming lessons from the natives.

 Just off the coast of Dangriga can be found some of the more beautiful cayes where the traveler can relax and enjoy the experience of being on an island but not too far from the coast.
 These tiny islands offer accommodations ranging from the opulent and expensive, to the very basis and very affordable.
 Southwater and Tobacco Cayes are favorite choices for backpackers and the young at heart.
 All these islands offer excellent snorkeling, fishing trips, diving and sunbathing.

-The Cayes in northern Belize are not the best but they hang in there thanks to continuous work from hotels owners who have workers sweep and manicure the beaches daily.
+The Cayes in northern Belize are spectacular and well-kept thanks to continuous work from hotels owners who have workers sweep and manicure the beaches daily.
 So they do the best with what they have – and here we are talking mainly about Ambergris and Caye Caulker cayes.

 The beaches here are narrow and just enough to lay out a beach chair and towels.
 Some of the many property owners in the area tend to have dogs and guards to protect their valuable property and docks so a few stretches are not too friendly.
 But remember, all beaches in Belize are open to the public.
 Swimming and snorkeling is limited due to wide stretches of seagrass.

 On weekends a few of the hotels on the beach sponsor DJ music, volleyball games and other activities on the beach so there is hardly any shortage of social activity for the visitor!